 After college I immediately began taking review courses to sit for the CPA exam.
 During that summer, though, a close friend almost died and, after spending the previous seven years working full time and working on my degree with very little time for friends, family or myself, I decided that becoming a CPA and tax accountant was no longer important to me.
 In fact, I don’t think it had been that important to me for quite a while.
 Instead of reassessing my interests and goals, though, I had stuck with the decision I had made in sixth grade.
 Crazy, I know!

-The odds of being able to fully support myself with this new career are not great, and I don’t handle uncertainty very well.
-But I’m excited to try something new and see where it leads!
 I hope you find a little laughter and comradery as you join me on this journey.
 Thank you for your support, and I look forward to chatting with you!